I receive BTC mining payouts; why are the fees so high?

 This is similar to someone who tries to spend 100 pennies vs. a one dollar bill.
 Both amounts have the same value, but the 100 pennies take longer to count, so it is harder to make the transaction.

-If you receive small payments over time from a mining contract, then when you send these amounts out as one payout the Bitcoin network requires these inputs be put together and batched into one payment.
-The fees on these transactions are higher than for sending a regular transaction.
+If you receive small payments over time from a mining contract, you're collecting pennies, essentially.
+When you send these dozens of small inputs out as one payout the Bitcoin network requires these inputs be smushed together and batched into one payment.
+The fees on these transactions are far higher than those for sending a more reasonable, 1-3 input transaction.

 We have seen fees as high as $50 - $200 for mining contract payouts that have gone on for years.
 In a few cases, the fee required to send your Bitcoin is even higher than your Bitcoin balance.
-Because of this, we advise users to either receive larger payouts less frequently or receive their payouts in another asset like Dash or Ethereum.
+Because of this, we advise users to either receive larger payouts less frequently or receive their payouts in an asset like Dash or Ethereum, which do not use the same UTXO based system as Bitcoin or Litecoin, and thus will not have exorbitant mining fees because of it.